artur-rafael/dotfiles/README.md

     > git pull
     > git submodule update --init --recursive

-## Remove a submodule from the repository
+## Remove a Submodule from the Repository

 Remove the submodule entry from .git/config